aguin467/Twilio-Messaging-Python/README.md

 # Twilio-Messaging-Python

-> This assumes that you know how to use the cli/terminal in GNU/Linux
+> <blockquote> This assumes that you know how to use the cli/terminal in GNU/Linux </blockquote>

-> This also assumes you have created an account on Twilio and obtained your twilio number
+> <blockquote> This also assumes you have created an account on Twilio and obtained your twilio number </blockquote>

 ----------------------------------------------------------------------------------------------------------------------------------------